There might be affiliate links in this post. If you click on a link and make a purchase, I receive a small commission. Read my disclosure policy here.

 And that’s perfectly fine.

 Because research indicates 76% of people that wrote their goals down, recorded action steps they took and shared progress with a friend successfully accomplished their goals.
-Want to actually accomplish items on your bucket list?
-Here are some sure-fire strategies.
+Don’t just tell people what you want to do one day.
+If you’re serious about it, follow these steps to make it happen.

 2. Keep adding to your bucket list throughout the year